jjbarrosoF2G/VBA_Challenge_Stocks_analysis/README.md

 The main objective of this analysis is to quickly identify potentially attractive stocks for new investors, based on positive performing stocks from 2017 & 2018.

 ## Results:
-In 2017, most stocks provided positive results, and could therefore be considered attractive for 2018.
-However, only two of these stocks had positive results in 2018, making them the most attractive stock to recommend for further investment.
+In 2017, most stocks provided positive results, with the exception of "TERP", and could therefore be considered attractive for investment in 2018.
+However, only two of the stocks analyzed actually had positive results in 2018,"ENPH" and "RUN", which also had considerable Trading Volume.
+This factors make them the most attractive stocks to recommend for further investment.

 <img width="278" alt="Screen Shot 2021-07-04 at 1 51 30 PM" src="https://user-images.githubusercontent.com/86029436/124398072-56f76580-dcd9-11eb-8c4f-f80e315907df.png">
 <img width="273" alt="Screen Shot 2021-07-04 at 1 51 46 PM" src="https://user-images.githubusercontent.com/86029436/124398098-79897e80-dcd9-11eb-9eff-351add5fbe2c.png">